Open modal

 In general:

-• Riverstone is our most popular style for shelf and drawer liners.
+• Riverstone is our most popular style for shelf and drawer liners and in spaces where more airflow or a reversible finish is desired.
+It's also ideal for hiding existing surface damage.
 It is clear and strong, yet it allows the underlying surface color or grain to show through.
-The subtle pebble-like grain also increases its friction to reduce the likelihood of items sliding on it, and it does help camouflage slight imperfections in the underlying surface.
+The subtle, pebble-like texture (with a smooth finish on the reverse side) also increases its friction to reduce the likelihood of items sliding on it.

-• Crystal is most popular for uses where 100% glass-like clarity is desired and there is a limited likelihood of scratching, like on entertainment centers or other showcase pieces.
-While it cannot duplicate the look of glass, it does approximate it
+• Crystal is most popular for uses where 100% glass-like clarity is desired and there is a limited likelihood of scratching, like on entertainment centers or other showcase pieces (non-glossy surfaces).
+While it does not identically duplicate the look of glass, it can look very similar.

-Both materials have the same chemical composition, strength, and sound dampening qualities.
-While vinyl is not hard like glass, it is far more forgiving than glass would be should someone knock over something fragile.
+Note: Both materials have the same chemical composition, strength, and sound-dampening qualities.
+While vinyl is not hard like glass, it is far more forgiving than glass, especially related to its impact absorption and sound-dampening properties (very helpful for situations such as an accidental knocking over of glassware).

 Choosing Your Corners

-The flexible nature of ExactMats® Home products is such that they can be trimmed in a variety of ways, to each client’s liking.
+The flexible nature of ExactMats products is such that they can be trimmed in a variety of ways, to each client’s liking.
 Here are our recommendations on what you may want to consider for corner cuts.

-While you may request other corner trims, common choices are:
+While you may request other corner shapes/trims, common choices are:

-• 1/8” Curve is our standard trim, particularly for drawer or shelf liners, and is how we will produce the item if you do not specify a corner-cut preference.
+• 1/8" rounded corners is another option.
 This trim style will leave a little gap in the corners and will provide a very small “lift” corner for easier removal in tighter spaces.
+This option is most ideal for shelf/drawer liners and surfaces with rounded corners.
+It adds a very finished look, too.

 Each order form has several columns that make it easy for you to place your order.
 Below is an explanation of each column.

-1. Label: This column will automatically assign a letter or combination of letters to each item you describe.
-This identifier will be used to identify exactly where each specific item belongs, making installation much faster.
-In the event you have multiple pieces of the same size and location (i.e., dish cabinet), you needn’t enter each piece separately.
+1. Label: This column will automatically assign a letter, or combination of letters, to each item you describe.
+This identifier will be used to indicate exactly where each specific item belongs, making installation a breeze.
+In the event you have multiple pieces being made for the same size and location (i.e., dish cabinets), you needn’t enter each piece separately.
 Just enter the number of items your want in that size under “Quantity” and we will create your order accordingly.

-2. Room: Just as it sounds, you would enter the room (e.g., kitchen, bedroom, etc.) This will help you in sorting the items by room prior to installing.
-To make ordering easier, when you enter your first room (say “kitchen”) our software will continue to default to “kitchen” for each subsequent item unless you change the room description.
+2. Room: Just as it sounds, you would enter the room (ie: "kitchen", "bedroom", etc.) This will help you in sorting the items by room prior to installing.
+To make ordering easier, when you enter your first room (ie: “kitchen”) our software will continue to maintain the same room name for each subsequent item unless you change the room name.
 Note: If you’re only working in one room, this area needn’t be completed.

-3. Location: This column allows you to indicate what exact location within the specified room the item will be placed.
-In combination with the part description, you will know exactly what drawer, cabinet or otherwise the item is intended for within the room you’ve assigned.
+3. Location: This column allows you to indicate what exact location within the specified room the item will be placed (ie: "drawer under microwave").
+In combination with the room description, this field will help you to know exactly what drawer, cabinet, or other surface the item is intended for, within the room you’ve assigned.

-6. Long Edge (Length) / Short Edge (Width): This space is used in to determine precisely what dimensions and sizes the cutting machines will produce for each item entry.
+7. Long Edge (Length) / Short Edge (Width): This space is used in to determine precisely what dimensions and sizes we will produce for any line item/entry.
+Some shapes may require both length and width, while others may only require one dimension.

-7. Quantity: In this column, you’ll enter the number of pieces needed in the dimensions you describe.
+8. Quantity: In this column, you’ll enter the number of pieces needed for each line item/entry.
 As mentioned above, if you have three shelves within the same cabinet, which are the same size, you simply enter the dimensions once and the corresponding quantity.